hudwave/lets-make-lasagne/chapter-02-self-imposed-restrictions.md

 The disadvantages are:
 1. You need to write more code and that takes effort, I sympathise 😩
-2. It creates two functions in memory for each instance variable (This is negligible though.
+2. It creates up to two functions in memory for each instance variable (This is negligible though.
 Stop worrying about performance and write good code first!)

 Using getters and setters still doesn't prevent us from accessing the properties directly so we need a bit of self control to make sure we stick to this method and actually write the getters/setters.

-We'll re-write the scenario code in Lesson 1 to use setters and getters.
+We'll re-write the scenario code to use setters and getters.

 ##### oGame::Create
 ```gml